Patricia Day

-Patricia Day is a Danish musician best known as the lead singer and bass player of the rockabilly/psychobilly band HorrorPops.
+Patricia Day is a Danish musician best known as the lead vocalist and bassist of the rockabilly and psychobilly band HorrorPops.

 Early life

 Patricia Day was born in Copenhagen, Denmark.

 Career

 Bands

 Patricia Day began her musical career performing with the Danish punk rock band Peanut Pump Gun.
 She met Nekromantix singer and bassist, Kim Nekroman, at the 1996 POPKOMM festival in Cologne, Germany, when Peanut Pump Gun opened for his group.
 Despite both belonging to the subculture scene of Copenhagen, Denmark, the two had never met before, but they became friends over their mutual interest in alternative music and the two eventually married.
 The two both loved Blondie, Depeche Mode and Siouxsie and the Banshees, as well as Surf, Ska, and Punk.

 Founding of Horrorpops

 Day would later marry Nekroman.
 The two formed a band in 1996 called Horrorpops.
 Day is the lead singer and also plays upright bass.
 Day and Nekroman decided to form a band where they could experiment with many genres outside of their normal bands, and decided to start by switching instruments.
 Nekroman taught Day how to play an upright bass, while she taught him how to play guitar.
 The two began auditioning for a drummer, with Nekromantix guitarist Peter Sandorff even being a possible choice.
 They eventually chose Niedermeier to drum, a friend of Day's and a member of the band Strawberry Slaughterhouse, and officially started HorrorPops in 1998.
 After touring for a while as a trio, the band recruited Niedermeier's old bandmate, Caz the Clash, as a second guitarist.